 - Understand how Bayesian networks fit into the "analytics landscape" of data science, predictive modeling, machine learning, and Artificial Intelligence.

-- Comprehend the principles of the Bayesian network formalism.
+- Learn about the principles of the Bayesian network formalism.

-- Use BayesiaLab for elementary knowledge modeling and probabilistic reasoning with Bayesian networks.
+- Practice elementary knowledge modeling and probabilistic inference with Bayesian networks and BayesiaLab.

-- Recognize the crucial difference between observational inference (prediction) and causal inference (intervention).
+- Understand the crucial difference between observational inference (prediction) and causal inference (intervention).

 - 60-Day BayesiaLab Education Edition license for classroom use and individual practice.

-- Unlimited access to exercises, examples, and datasets for self-study.
+- Access to all presentation materials, exercises, examples, and datasets for self-study.